 period over which the future economic benefits will flow to the Company after taking into account all relevant

 facts and circumstances.
-The estimated useful life and amortisation method are reviewed periodically, with the
+The estimated useful life and amortization method are reviewed periodically, with the

 effect of any changes in estimate being accounted for on a prospective basis.

-a) Depreciation on fixed assets is provided on straight-line method at the rates prescribed by the schedule II of
+a) Depreciation on fixed assets is provided on straight-line method at the rates prescribed by the schedule II ofthe Companies Act, 2013 and in the manner as prescribed by it except assets costing less than '5000/- on

 which depreciation is charged in full during the year.